rheehot/kunune/README.md

 ### Hi, I'm Larry. 👋

-😊 I started coding since I was a junior high school student, and now I'm completely settled in the Javascript language.
+😊 I started coding since I was a 16 years old, and now I'm completely settled in the Javascript language.

 📚 While making [my own web service](https://mo-gak-ko.xyz), I was able to experience the whole web's operation in person.